Danny024/reservoir_pinn_simulator/README.md

     * Select either "DeepSeek" or "OpenAI" as your LLM provider.
     * Enter your query in natural language (e.g., "What is the pressure at x=0.5, y=0.5, z=0.5, t=0.5?").
     * Click "Submit Query" to get the pressure prediction.

-8.  **🏗️ View Architecture:**
-    * The PINN architecture diagram is displayed under the "PINN Architecture" section.

 ---

 ## 🔗 MLflow Integration